Relativistic entanglement of two particles driven by continuous product momenta: Introduction

 In this paper, we aim to fill the lacuna by exploring a number of boost situations with different momenta as well as geometries.
-The focus is on massive two particle spin-$1/2$ systems whose momentum states are given by continuous distributions of both product and entangled form \footnote{A related study that involves systems with discrete momenta along with an extension to mixed spin states can be found in \cite{palge_surveying_2014}.}.
+The focus is on massive two particle spin-$1/2$ systems whose momentum states are given by continuous distributions of product form \footnote{A related study that involves systems with discrete momenta along with an extension to mixed spin states can be found in \cite{palge_behavior_2015}.}.
 We assume that the spin degree of freedom is described by a maximally entangled Bell state.
 We visualize the spin state in a 3D manner in order to gain a better understanding of how and why entanglement changes under boosts.
 The aim of the paper is to provide a simple model that helps explain the various results obtained so far for systems with continuous momenta.
 Another is to contribute to a survey of different momentum states and geometries in order to have a better view of the landscape of systems that might be of interest for relativistic quantum information theory.

 The paper is organized as follows.
 We begin by outlining how a generic two particle state transforms under Lorentz boosts.
-The properties of Wigner rotation will then be reviewed, followed by a broad specification of the models we will study below.
+The properties of Wigner rotation will then be reviewed, followed by a specification of the models we will study below.
 Sections \ref{sec:momentaAndSpinRotations} and \ref{sec:spinStateAndItsVisualization} give a detailed characterization of the momentum and spin states of the models, respectively.
-The second half of the paper from section \ref{sec:productMomenta} onwards examines how spin entanglement changes in two particle systems containing various forms of product and entangled momenta.
+The second half of the paper from section \ref{sec:productMomenta} onwards examines how spin entanglement changes in two particle systems that contain various forms of product momenta.
 We summarize the results in section \ref{sec:conclusion}.